 EXAMPLES | WORD ORIGIN noun a method of storing data through a computer program that allows a user to create and link fields of information at will and to retrieve the data nonsequentially.
 Origin of hypertext

 First recorded in

-Based on the Random House Unabridged Dictionary, © Random House, Inc. 2018
+Based on the Random House Unabridged Dictionary, © Random House, Inc. 2019

 Examples from the Web for hypertext Contemporary Examples of hypertext

 HyperText program, writing it in just a few hundred lines of Perl code.
 Hypertext: If you want to be in charge, you can no longer look like you are from Mars.
 Historical Examples of hypertext Hypertext replaces sequential text, and thus a universe of connections is established.

 hypertext version) to sections or pages in each of the three parts.
 British Dictionary definitions for hypertext noun computer software and hardware that allows users to create, store, and view text and move between related items easily and in a nonsequential way; a word or phrase can be selected to link users to another part of the same document or to a different document

 Word Origin and History for hypertext